 Capital funds were raised from a variety of sources including RDA, Cornwall County Council, Tesco and ERDF.
 The hatchery was purpose built and located on the quay in Padstow in 2000.
 Operational costs were to be supported by the visitor centre, shop and research funding.

 In summer 2017 our second hatchery at Newlyn Harbour was installed with the help of Shellfish Hatchery Systems Ltd. Funding from the Marine Management Organisation and European Maritime & Fisheries Fund has allowed the hatchery to be designed and built.
-It will provide our wild lobster stock enhancement programme with up to 20,000 juveniles per year.
+It currently provides our lobster stock enhancement programme with up to 20,000 juveniles per year.

 The hatchery itself is located within two shipping containers and is fitted with the most up to date lobster rearing equipment.
 Unfortunately this facility is not open to the public and serves purely to expand the amount of lobsters we are able to rear each year.
 However, the hatching and rearing process in Newlyn is almost identical to the Padstow hatchery, which is open to visitors year round.